nikki-experiments/my-react-boilerplate/README.md

 Parcel will compile, minify and bundle all your final production files.

-**Manual Project Configuration (Webpack/Babel)**
+### Manual Project Configuration (Webpack/Babel)

 You may find that your project needs custom configuration of the setup files.
 In that case you'd need to setup the React build tools manually.
 Follow the remaining sections in order to do that.

 ## Install Yarn Globally

-When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
+When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't have.
 There was no need to use messy shrinkwrap files.
 Instead Yarn locked down your dependencies for easy management.
 Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM and it's 100% deterministic.
-When NPM improves speed I may switch back to it.
-Until then I'll continue using Yarn.
+I've gotten used to using npm now so it's really just a preference if you want to use Yarn over NPM.

     $ npm install --global yarn